Leverhulme Trust Early Career Fellowships

 Leverhulme Trust Early Career Fellowship (LTECF): Application Selection Process

-Leverhulme Trust are offering three year (36 month) full-time fellowships in any subject area (other than some health related disciplines).
-This is open to candidates within four years of their PhD viva by the application due date of 23 February 2023, and who have not previously held a full-time academic post at a UK university.
-Full details of the LTECF scheme can be found here:
+Leverhulme Trust is offering three year (36 month) full-time fellowships in any subject area (other than some health related disciplines), open to candidates within four years of their PhD submission by the application due date of 22 February 2024, and who have not previously held a full-time academic post at a UK university.
+Full details of the LTECF scheme can be found on the LT website.

-The Fellowships are tenable at any university in the UK, with the Trust encouraging movement between institutions since a candidate’s undergraduate experience.
-Thus, applicants wishing to hold a LTECF at the University of Glasgow (UoG) may come from within UoG or from another university.
+The fellowships are tenable at any university in the UK, with the Trust encouraging movement between insitutions since a candidate’s undergraduate experience.
+Thus, applicants wishing to hold a LTECF at the University of Glasgow (UoG) may come from within UoG or from another University.
 Applications require approval from the host institution and from the relevant Head of Department.

-In order to manage the submissions process for LTECF proposals from candidates wishing to be hosted within one of the Subjects within SPS, we require candidates to submit a synopsis of their proposal/application to Jen.Barrett@glasgow.ac.uk by 5pm on Friday 28 October 2022.
+In order to manage the submissions process for LTECF proposals from candidates wishing to be hosted within one of the SPS Subjects at Glasgow, we require candidates to submit a synopsis of their proposal/application to Jen.Barrett@glasgow.ac.uk by 5pm on Friday 13 October 2023.
 Details of what is required in this submission are given below:

-Applicants must make contact with the Research Director of the Subject within which they wish to hold their Fellowship in order to discuss their research idea and to agree the mentor to be allocated to the applicant, who can help with discussions about the development of the proposal.
+Applicants must make contact with the Research Director of the Subject within which they wish to hold their Fellowship to discuss their research idea and to agree the mentor to be allocated to the applicant.
+The mentor will be able to help with discussions about the development of the proposal.
 The Subject RDs are listed below:

 Sociology: Bridgette Wessels